woocommerce/woocommerce/docs/contributing/CSS-SASS-coding-guidelines-and-naming-conventions.md

 ---
-post_title: CSS SASS coding guidelines and naming conventions
+post_title: WooCommerce CSS and SASS Guidelines and Naming Conventions
+menu_title: CSS/SASS Conventions
+tags: reference
 ---

 Our guidelines are based on those used in [Calypso](https://github.com/Automattic/wp-calypso) which itself follows the BEM methodology.
 Refer to [this doc](https://wpcalypso.wordpress.com/devdocs/docs/coding-guidelines/css.md?term=css) for full details.
 There are a few differences in WooCommerce however which are outlined below;